New homes in Rutland

 A brief history of Rutland

-It seems that there has never been much housing in Rutland, so in that respect not much has changed!
-The county was a sparsely settled and wild region during the Roman occupation and didn’t form a part of any of the Saxon kingdoms.
-However, there were important Saxon settlements in Cottesmore and North Luffenham during the 5th and 6th centuries.
+Rutland was a sparsely settled and wild region during Roman occupation and didn’t form a part of any of the Saxon kingdoms but there were important Saxon settlements in Cottesmore and North Luffenham dating from the 5th and 6th centuries.

 The brief battle of Loosecoat Field was fought near Tickencote during the Wars of the Roses and there were some standoffs around the county during the English Civil War.